Anthonypaige/investnurenergy/src/content/post/catching-a-second-wind-the-rise-of-residential-wind-turbines.md

 ### **Other Key Factors to Consider**

 - **Cost and Incentives**: Understanding the costs involved in installation and maintenance, as well as available incentives like the Residential Clean Energy Credit, will help you evaluate the economic viability of the project.
-  Responsible planning and compliance with legal requirements are also essential aspects of a wind turbine installation:

 - **Permits and Regulations**: Compliance with local regulations regarding turbine height, noise levels, and setbacks is mandatory.
 Obtaining the necessary permits ensures that your installation adheres to community standards and legal requirements.